-If you are wondering what you can do to help, ensure you are buying vanilla from reputable sources and not street vendors on your next vacation.
+If you are wondering what you can do to help with vanilla trade atrocities, ensure you are buying vanilla from reputable sources and not street vendors on your next vacation.

 Now that you are informed, you can't answer the question, "why are vanilla beans so expensive" for others with the same inquiry.
 But if you are simply waiting for the price of vanilla to drop, don't hold your breath.
 We don't foresee this happening for at least a few years.

 Until then, check out these Organic Ugandan Vanilla Beans.
 A portion of the proceeds help the farmers and to make it more attainable despite high prices, we are offering a 10% discount for the readers of this post (while supplies last).
 Just use code 'Uganda10' at checkout.